zegabr/dotfiles/README.md

 ## TODO:
 - try to build a minimal vimrc to use with big tech internal vscode
 - learn how to use and setup debbuger for non old languages like C (on vscode was kinda easier than clion for C, but go and rust should be fine here)

+## reminder to the creator
+- custom shortcuts script doesn't work anymore so I removed it, please do it manually (probably for flameshot)